scroll-into-view/compute-scroll-into-view/README.md

 npm i compute-scroll-into-view
 ```

-You can also use it from an CDN:
+You can also use it from a CDN:

 ```js
 const { default: compute } = await import(